 Meals: Food is included; We'll provide basic staples for you to prepare your own breakfasts and other meals.
 On work days, we will prepare lunch and some dinners (depending on work schedule).
 For your days off, basic staples and unlimited veggies are available for your use.

 Work Hours: 45 - 50 hrs/wk.
-Apprentices work 5 days a week, Monday through Friday.
-We strive for an 8 hour day and are usually successful, but we will work as many as 12 when required.
-We also sometimes change our work hours to work around the weather, so flexibility with hours on workdays is required.
-Apprentices have Saturday and Sunday off.
+Apprentices work 5 days a week, Monday through Friday, and are also required to farm-sit one weekend a month.
+We strive for an 8 hour day and are usually successful, but we will work as many as 12 when pressing situations arise.
+Flexibility and understanding of the farm's needs are a must.
+Farming is not a 9-5 job.